griggle/rendering-engine/README.md

 # Rendering Engine
-A simple proof of concept rendering engine using Python.
+A simple proof of concept rendering engine using C++ and SDL2.